mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 That is nothing but practice.
 That is using, taking advantage of yourself and your object, and your partners: microphone, whatever it is.
 It really depends on your practice, from day to day.
 That’s all we have to do.

-That’s why Dogen Zenji says the most difficult practice is to bring harmony and peace to our human body and mind.
+That’s why Dōgen Zenji says the most difficult practice is to bring harmony and peace to our human body and mind.
 It is [the] most difficult practice.
 More than [having] mysterious powers, you know, by particular practice.
 Anyone can have mysterious powers by particular practice!
 But it is very difficult to bring harmony and peace to your mind, to your body, and live in peace.
 Making buddhas everyday, and helping others – it’s very difficult.

 But that is most important.
 That is called the practice of mindfulness through your body.

-That’s why Dogen Zenji [talks about] in this section the meaning of observing the body as not-pure.
+That’s why Dōgen Zenji [talks about] in this section the meaning of observing the body as not-pure.
 That is, anyway, through your body.
 “Let’s observe your body” means your body and your object, or the human world, and various aspects of the life manifested by your body and mind.
 [What’s that?]
 All the things you can see are something beyond the idea of purity or impurity.
 That is the point we have to observe, contemplate, as the practice of mindfulness.

 #### 3 - 12:18